heythisispaul/EncompassConnect/README.md

 ### Batch Update
 The batch update API allows your to apply the same loan data to multiple loans and can be invoked with `batchLoanUpdate()` method.
 This method returns an object that with it's own functionality to check the status of batch update, or to get the request ID if needed.

- Just like viewing a pipeline, either a filter or an array of lan GUIDs can be provided.
+ Just like viewing a pipeline, either a filter or an array of loan GUIDs can be provided.
 ```typescript
 const updateData: BatchLoanUpdateContract = {
   loanGuids: [